evykassirer/notes/class_notes.md

 - QuickSort is often the most efficient algorithm in practice.

 --
-Jan 29
+##Jan 29

-O(nlogn) - lower bound for sorting
+####O(nlogn) - lower bound for sorting
-Can we do bettter?
+- Can we do bettter?
 Can we do sorting in O(n)?
-Answer: Yes and no!
+- Answer: Yes and no!
 It depends on what we allow.
-No: Comparison-based sorting lower bound is Ω(n log n).
-Yes: Non-comparison-based sorting can achieve O(n).
+- No: Comparison-based sorting lower bound is Ω(n log n).
+- Yes: Non-comparison-based sorting can achieve O(n).

+###Comparison Model:
-Comparison Model: algorithms make decisions based on comparison of two key values In the comparison model data can only be accessed in two ways:
+- algorithms make decisions based on comparison of two key values
+- In the comparison model data can only be accessed in two ways:
  - comparing two elements
  - moving elements around (e.g. copying, swapping)

+Decision tree:
+- a binary tree that can model the processing of any algorithm in the comparison model

+#INSERT PICTURE HERE

-Decision tree: is a binary tree thta can model the processing of any algorithm in the comparison model (took picture of example of binary search decision tree with my phone) (and another pic of tree for sorting)
+(took picture of example of binary search decision tree with my phone) (and another pic of tree for sorting)

 Lower bounds for sorting
 - thm: the lower bounds for sorting in the comparison model is omega(nlogn)
-- look at the sorting tree - if we have >=n leafs - the neight must be >= logn
+- look at the sorting tree - if we have >=n leafs - the height must be >= logn

+#MORE PICTURES

-Talked about Counting Sort (pictures on phone):
+Talked about Counting Sort:
-	First have Array A
+- First have Array A
-	Then find out how many of each id we have
+- Then find out how many of each id we have
-	Then find the indices of where those values start in the array Then we can copy over whole objects from A into the array, based on those indices
+- Then find the indices of where those values start in the array
+- Then we can copy over whole objects from A into the array, based on those indices

 Pseudo-code:

 	pre: A[0...n-1] contianing integers from 0 to R-1
 	Post: Sorted A->B
 	//count how many of each type